-Litigation is based on the adversarial system of trial used in Australia where two sides contest to win the case.
+Litigation is an adversarial trial system used in the Australia justice system.
+The adversarial system is a contest between two parties to win the case.
 Under this system the parties involved are adversaries meaning they are opponents.
-The ultimate aim of the adversarial system is to find a winner and a loser in a court contest.
+The outcome of the adversarial system is a winner and a loser in a court contest.
 The judge decides which party wins the case.

 The adversarial system has five distinct features by which it is defined:

 - Rules of evidence and court procedure.

 - It is the most effective process for testing the validity of arguments and uncovering the truth.

 - Each side is given an equal opportunity to present arguments for their case and to critically question the arguments of the opposition.
 This is achieved through a process of each of the parties giving evidence under oath and being cross-examined.

 - The process is governed by strict rules that aim to ensure the truth is brought out during the process but that each party is an equal opportunity to put their case and also answer to opponent’s case.

 - One of the most important of those rules is that legal representatives have a duty to the court over and above their duty to their clients.
 They cannot mislead the court by making allegations (on behalf of their clients) that they know are false or by deliberately failing to inform the court of a previous decision by the Court that would be detrimental to their case.